Thames Freeport

 Sector:

-Food and drink, Zero emission vehicles, Sustainable infrastructure
+Food and drink, Sustainable infrastructure, Zero emission vehicles

 Sector and market opportunity

-The Thames Freeport was established with an emphasis of supporting the growth of 3 main sectors:
+The Thames Freeport is focused on supporting the growth of 3 main sectors:

 Advanced manufacturing

 The food and beverage industry in the UK has domestic sales over £100 billion and exports valued at £20 billion in 2021.
-The UK’s consumer technology industry current value is of £28.8 billion and this segment represented an 18% of share of the entire UK eCommerce market.
+The UK’s consumer technology industry is currently valued at £28.8 billion and this segment represents 18% of the entire UK eCommerce market.
 In the automotive sector, the Freeport will enable the UK to take a leading role in the development and deployment of autonomous, connected, electric and shared (ACES) vehicles.
 Automotive-related companies based at the Thames Freeport sites are well-placed to enter this £67 billion market that exports to over 150 countries.

 Energy and circular economy

-The potential Thames Freeport investment in hydrogen and alternative fuel infrastructure will spur the development of a green logistics cluster with enormous growth potential.
+Thames Freeport intends to invest in hydrogen and alternative fuel infrastructure to spur the development of a green logistics cluster with enormous growth potential.
 London Gateway will be home to the largest on-grid battery storage.
-There are also opportunities for on-site low emission energy generation at Tilbury including current onsite wind turbines.
+There are also opportunities for on-site low emission energy generation at Tilbury, including current onsite wind turbines.
 The Thames Freeport focus on net-zero and renewable energy also presents a great opportunity for investors.

 Logistics

-Thames Freeport is also focused on delivering safe, efficient and innovative net zero logistics solutions.
+Thames Freeport is focused on delivering safe, efficient and innovative net zero logistics solutions.
 This includes value added warehousing services and the provision of last mile e-commerce distribution of goods.
-There are already examples on the river such as DHL river parcel delivery using the river as the means of transport.
+There are already examples on the river, including DHL river parcel delivery using the river as the means of transport.

-The relocation of the central London produce markets will also give opportunities to deliver utilising the green supply chain of the Thames.
-The use of the Freeport customs procedures can also deliver benefit for cargo owners.
+The relocation of the central London produce markets will also provide delivery opportunities utilising the green supply chain of the Thames.
+The use of the Freeport customs procedures can also benefit cargo owners.

 Location

 A partnership between Ford, Forth Ports Limited and DP World, Thames Freeport will see £400 million of port investment, over £4.5 billion in new public and private investment, and £2.6 billion additional gross value added (GVA).
-Together, Thames Freeport customs zones will boost trade through the UK’s Global Gateway.
 The ports jointly handle 40 million tonnes of cargo annually, with shipping routes to more than 125 overseas ports.
+Together, Thames Freeport customs zones will further boost this trade through the UK’s Global Gateway.

 DP World-operated London Gateway’s highly productive deep-water berths are built to handle the world’s largest vessels.
 Its state-of-the-art technology means that it can do this in the safest, most reliable and efficient way.
-Facilities include 3 berths – with a fourth berth under development - 1.25 km of quayside, substantial modern crane, rail and road infrastructure and adjacent logistic park.
+Facilities include 3 berths, with a fourth berth under development, 1.25 kilometres of quayside, substantial modern crane, rail and road infrastructure and adjacent logistic park.

 Connectivity

 The Thames Freeport has global connectivity to every continent.
-There is access to air travel from 4 airports with regional and international connections: London City, Heathrow, Gatwick and London Stanstead Airports.
+There is access to air travel from 4 airports with regional and international connections via London City, Heathrow, Gatwick and London Stansted Airports.

 There is immediate, easy access to 18 million people within 75 miles of the Thames Freeport.